hughesmatias/pm-api/readme.md

 ## Resources

 Database is in mlab.
 Also it's possible use local database.
-Set en .env of url mongo db.
+Set in .env the mongo db url .
 But you will set mongo in local: two ways: docker or mongo as application.